KaiLepler/py/README.md

 # py
 repo for python code
 ## welcome
 Ther is not a lot to see here.
-I am experimenting with python, pandas and jupyter notebooks
+I am experimenting with python, pandas, anaconda and jupyter notebooks